Conversion goals

 With these simple steps, you can easily tailor your conversion goals to match your evolving needs and objectives.

-Deleting a Conversion Goal
+Deleting a conversion goal

 If you ever need to remove a conversion goal within Usermaven, the process is straightforward.
 Here's a quick guide: